 This magical city is ideal for lovers of romance and history.
-In the old streets you will feel like in another century, during the time of kings.
-Although it is also a popular tourist destination, to enjoy quality bars or the biggest music club in Central Europe.
-With excellent nightlife and tasting some of the best beers in the world.
+In the old streets, you will feel like you’re in another century—during the time of kings.
+Prague is a popular tourist destination to enjoy quality bars, the biggest music club in Central Europe, and rich history.
+Discover the top things to do in Prague as you plan your trip.

 25. Take a Selfie in Front of the Dancing House and Visit the Terrace